Chart Color Schemes

 Marleston is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Marleston's population shows high cultural diversity, with 40.2% born overseas and 40.4% speaking languages other than English at home.
-Christianity is the predominant religion in Marleston, with 41.8%.
-Notably, the 'Other' religious category comprises 4.1%, higher than Greater Adelaide's 3.1%.
+Marleston's population shows high cultural diversity, with 40.2% born overseas and 40.4% speaking a language other than English at home.
+Christianity is the predominant religion, accounting for 41.8%.
+The category 'Other' is overrepresented in Marleston compared to Greater Adelaide, at 4.1% versus 3.1%.

 Frequently Asked Questions - Diversity